 Several tasks need to be completed prior to your closing appointment.
 Double check this list several weeks prior to your expected closing date to avoid last minute stress.
-We recommend that you plan deliveries of any kind for one or more days after the anticipated closing date since unexpected delays can prevent us from delivering keys to you on the day of closing.
-Our Builder's Risk Insurance prohibits us from permitting the placement of any items in the home or in the driveway prior to recording.
+We recommend that you plan deliveries of any kind for one or more days after the closing date since unexpected delays can prevent us from delivering keys to you on the day of closing.